cxzczxzc/mitre-attack-navigator/README.md

 This is a set of scripts that parses Google Sheets and generates a Mitre ATT&CK Navigation Layer.

 ### Purpose
-For performing a risk assessment for an organization using the MITRE ATT&CK Matrix.
+This suite is used for performing a risk assessment for an organization using the MITRE ATT&CK Matrix.
 This matrix helps understand security in the context of a threat actor's pathways into an organization.

 #### TTPs
 TTP is an acronym for Tactics, Techniques, and Procedures.